 Vinegar contains acetic acid, an odor-killing chemical compound that can get rid of even the smelliest of smells, including cigarette smoke, motor oil, and sweat.
-Although apple cider vinegar will do the trick, distilled or white vinegar is best used in the laundry.
-Unlike cider vinegar, distilled vinegar doesn't contain tannins — aka natural plant dyes — that can stain your clothes.
+Although apple cider vinegar (ACV) will do the trick, distilled or white vinegar is best used in the laundry.
+Unlike ACV, distilled vinegar doesn't contain tannins — aka natural plant dyes — that can stain your clothes.
 Plus, it's less expensive.
-If you're out of distilled vinegar and opt for cider vinegar anyway, be sure to dilute it beforehand.
+If you're out of distilled vinegar and opt for ACV instead, be sure to dilute it beforehand.

 Use vinegar to deodorize clothes.
 Add 1/2 to 1 cup of distilled vinegar straight into the washer during the last rinse cycle.
 And don't worry, your clothes won't smell like vinegar afterward.